AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/display-dashboards-office.md

 ---
-title: Displaying your dashboards on screens around the office
+title: Displaying dashboards on multiple screens
-zendesk_id: 360016729791
+description: Learn how to display your dashboards around the office.
 ---
+# Display Dashboards around the office

 For MBI users who are interested in displaying their dashboards and reports on screens throughout the office, there are a number of hardware options that can easily enable this setup.